cxw620/rust-polyglot/docs/async.rst

 The special keyword constrution ``.await`` is to be applied to a ``Future``.
-It introduces a yeild (await) point into the generated state machine.
+It introduces a yield (await) point into the generated state machine.

 Utilities, types, and combinators are available for